shasheeshrane/LendingClubCaseStudy/README.md

 ## Technologies used:

-For Analysis we have used the Python libraries like matplotlib, plt, seaborn, numpy For Files Hosting we have used AWS
+For Analysis we have used the Python libraries like matplotlib, plt, seaborn, numpy.

+For Files Hosting we have used AWS.

 For Coding we have used Jupyter notebook and the Google Collab online